 However, there are ways to avoid the occurrence of suspension trauma in the event of falls while working with scaffolding.
 These include the implementation of a buddy system and ensuring that the harness to be used will allow workers to position horizontally.

 Should a harness suspension occur after a fall, height workers must remain calm and take deep breaths regularly to avoid hyperventilating.
 They should maintain leg motion as much as possible and horizontally position their legs to allow blood to flow from the legs.
 As a supervisor, make sure that all scaffolding workers know these actions to prevent worse scenarios from happening.

 By conducting a risk assessment and implementing the necessary emergency procedures for falls in the workplace, you are ensuring that no further harm will occur to your workers.
 Still, the best way to guarantee safety while working at heights is by getting a reliable scaffolding service.

-If you are in need of professional scaffolding services and height safety solutions on the Gold Coast, Northern Rivers, or Greater Brisbane, CanDo is the best help you can get.
+If you need professional scaffolding services and height safety solutions on the Gold Coast, Northern Rivers, or Greater Brisbane, CanDo is the best help you can get.

 We provide a wide range of scaffolding and height services, including steel scaffolding, hang on platform, mobile scaffold tower, and edge protection.
 All of our services are designed to provide safety to your height workers while helping you save money and time on scaffolding works.